The Magis High School Program

 - Students also have the opportunity to visit local colleges and universities.
 In addition, during their Sophomore or Junior year, they are invited to participate in a four-day Southern California college tour.

-Magis students are able to use the Magis Center to study, complete assignments and projects, and seek academic support.
+Students are able to use the Magis Center to study, complete assignments and projects, and seek academic support.

-Each year, an SI Alumni Volunteer serves the Magis Center as an academic tutor, mentor, and advocate who works with our students one-on-one.
+Each year, an SI Alumni Volunteer (or two!) serves the Magis Center as an academic tutor, mentor, and advocate who works with our students one-on-one.
 Students who fall under a certain GPA are contacted by the Magis Academic Support Coordinators to create and sustain an improvement plan.
 Magis students are encouraged to take advantage of the resources that are available daily in the office.
 The office is open from 8:00 am to 4:30 pm Monday through Thursday and 9:20 am - 3:30 pm on Friday and is staffed by one of the Magis Center Staff.

-In September the Magis Center will be offering after school academic support for students seeking a place to do homework and tutoring from peer tutors, teachers, and Magis Center Staff.
+The Magis Center will be offering after school academic support for students seeking a place to do homework and tutoring from peer tutors, teachers, and Magis Center Staff.

 Magis College Workshops Fall 2018